sabio-engineering/cookbook-dvelp/handbook/professional-development/goal-reviews.md

 At DVELP we have goals that apply at both team and personal levels.
 Team goals make it explicit to the rest of the organisation what each team is trying to achieve.
 Personal goals are an opportunity for team members to work on their personal & professional development by pursuing goals that are catered for their individual advancement.

+We have captured our best practice on setting goals in [this document](smart-goals.md).

 ## Personal Goals